hamzeen/vue-cinema-app/README.md

 ## improvements
-* adapt typescript.
+* employ typescript.
 It would help overcome type related issues before runtime since javascript is a dynamically typed language.

 ## Screens